 Vulnerability exploitation attack – Any cyber-attack that takes advantage of vulnerabilities in applications, networks, operating systems, or hardware.

-Industrial control system - (ICS) is a collective term used to describe different types of control systems and associated instrumentation, which include the devices, systems, networks, and controls used to operate and/or automate industrial processes.
+Industrial control system – (ICS) is a collective term used to describe different types of control systems and associated instrumentation, which includes the devices, systems, networks, and controls used to operate and/or automate industrial processes.

 Vulnerability exploitation cyber-attacks in smart factories

-When a plant decides to make the switch to becoming a smart factory, their entire system becomes connected to a single network.
+When a plant decides to make the switch to becoming a smart factory, its entire system becomes connected to a single network.
 A vulnerability exploitation attack can occur in any of the devices connected to this network.
 This attack is using forcing software to act in a way that it is not intended.
 The point of these attacks is to glean information about the facility’s current cybersecurity defenses.
 A good example of this is Stuxnet malware which used exploited vulnerabilities to target critical infrastructure in a smart factory in the United Kingdom.
 To avoid a vulnerability exploitation attack, a managed service provider needs to emphasize good security practices such as regular testing and patching.

 Malware in industrial control systems (ICS)

 Data from past attacks show that malware deployment is the most common threat to smart factories.
 Malware that makes its way into the network of a factory can compromise industrial control systems.
 There is a specialized Trojan virus call Triton that is a significant threat to industrial safety systems.
 It was specifically created to manipulate these systems and can easily shut down a plant’s operations.
 Incidents like this are the reason penetration testing and regular security audits are so important.